BlueOkami15/BlueWolf/FAQ.md

 ## Can you add Music?
-Because yes and no I can't
+A music bot is very expensive to run, so unless I am able to get at least $50 a month in donations it will not be possible for me to implement.
 ## Can you add [X] NSFW Command?
-NSFW Commands will not be added because X and Y
+NSFW commands will not be added because I have no desire to add them.
 ## Will you ever add Memes to the bot?
-No unless they're a specific inside joke between my group of friends, sorry.
+No unless they're an inside joke between my group of friends, sorry.
 ## Are my Feature Requests being read?
-Yes I read all of them
+I read all feature requests and respond to them.
 ##How can I invite Yuki-chan to my server?
 You can use this [link](https://discordapp.com/oauth2/authorize?&client_id=161620224305528833&scope=bot&permissions=67365888)
-##How Can I donate to you?
+##How Can I donate to the development?
 Check in the [Useful Links](https://github.com/hsiw/WishBot/wiki/Useful-Links) Page, it has a one time donation as well as a monthly donation link.
 ##Where did Onee-chan go?
-She got younger(Onee-chan means older sister)
+Onee-chan was just a name I came up with one day but over time it began to feel very generic and one note.
+I feel that Yuki-chan does a lot better job at conveying the image of the bot.